ibm-cloud-docs/satellite/monitor.md

 {{site.data.keyword.satellitelong}} comes with basic tools to help you manage the health of your {{site.data.keyword.satelliteshort}} resources, such as reviewing location and host health.
 Additionally, you can integrate {{site.data.keyword.satelliteshort}} and other {{site.data.keyword.cloud_notm}} resources with {{site.data.keyword.mon_full}} to get a comprehensive view and tools to manage all your resources.
 {: shortdesc}

 Monitoring for your {{site.data.keyword.satelliteshort}} location and for the {{site.data.keyword.cloud_notm}} services that run in your location must be set up separately.
 For example, to collect metrics for your {{site.data.keyword.satelliteshort}} location setup, you enable a {{site.data.keyword.mon_short}} instance to collect platform metrics in the same region that your location is managed from.
-Then, to collect metrics for a {{site.data.keyword.openshiftlong_notm}} cluster that runs in your {{site.data.keyword.satelliteshort}} location, you create a Sysdig agent in your cluster to automatically collect and forward pod metrics to a {{site.data.keyword.mon_short}} instance.
-Note that you can use the same Sysdig instance to collect metrics for both your {{site.data.keyword.satelliteshort}} location and services that run in your {{site.data.keyword.satelliteshort}} location.
+Then, to collect metrics for a {{site.data.keyword.openshiftlong_notm}} cluster that runs in your {{site.data.keyword.satelliteshort}} location, you create a monitoring agent in your cluster to automatically collect and forward pod metrics to a {{site.data.keyword.mon_short}} instance.
+Note that you can use the same {{site.data.keyword.mon_short}} instance to collect metrics for both your {{site.data.keyword.satelliteshort}} location and services that run in your {{site.data.keyword.satelliteshort}} location.

 ## Understanding what is logged and monitored by default
 {: #health-default}